 Codes You Need to Know

-Prospective transfer students who wish to apply for fall 2014 admission may do so using either The Common Application (until July 12) or the SUNY Application (until late August).
-The freshman application is closed for fall 2014.
+Prospective freshman and transfer students who wish to apply for spring 2015 or fall 2015 admission may do so using either The Common Application or the SUNY Application.

 Note: Students who were previously enrolled at SUNY Plattsburgh and are seeking to return should complete the readmission process.